Christmas Eve explosion & fire still under investigation

 Fires or explosions can devastate families around the holidays and during the winter months.
 While some fires or explosions are born from manmade acts of negligence, others are caused by a defective product or manufacturing issue that was eventually bound to prove costly.
 If you’ve been injured in fires or explosions, you may have a personal injury claim against a manufacturer or an owner or landlord of a property.

 The investigation into a Christmas Eve explosion is still ongoing after it left about a dozen people displaced the night before Christmas in Washington County, PA.
-Investigators say the pipeline originate in Marshall County, West Virginia and takes ethane to Houston, PA.
+Investigators say the pipeline originates in Marshall County, West Virginia and takes ethane to Houston, PA.
 Since Christmas day, the company has had experts in to assess the damage and attempt to gain an understanding of the cause of the explosion.

 Neighbors of victims say that the explosion’s flames were so big and bright that they lit the sky orange, and that the explosion was so incredibly loud that homes for a quarter mile in all directions shook.

 One witness told reporters that she went upstairs to get ready for bed and felt her house shake; when she came downstairs, she looked out the window and described “…a big ball of fire blowing up…” The neighbor further added that she and her family did not want to be in their home the rest of the evening for fear that their home might be next and expressed concern that they didn’t always live in such fear, but that fracking has changed their lives.